Setting Up Identity Providers for Your Website

 An identity provider (IdP) offers user authentication as a service.
 For service providers, the main benefit of using IdPs is that the identity of users can be asserted without the need to store and manage their accounts and passwords.

 Most people come into contact with identity providers when they click on login form buttons such as “Log in with Google”, for example.
-For users, being able to bypass login forms and not having to maintain dedicated credentials for another service is convenient.
+For users, it is convenient to be able to bypass login forms, and to not have to maintain dedicated credentials for a further service.

 Scrivito works with any identity provider supporting OpenID Connect.
 You can even connect your own Active Directory or LDAP, as long as they’re configured for OpenID Connect.